CyberSource/cybersource-plugins-commercetools/docs/Setup.md

 Commercetools does not come with a user-interface and therefore all implementations will be different.

 - For setting up the client-side application to work with Visa Click to Pay, use the following guide: [Visa Click to Pay Setup](Visa-ClicktoPay-Setup.md)
 - For setting up the client-side application to work with Google Pay, use the following guide: [Google Pay Setup](GooglePay-Setup.md)
 - For setting up the client-side application to work with Apple Pay, use the following guide: [Apple Pay Setup](ApplePay-Setup.md)
+- For setting up the client-side application to work with eCheck, use the following guide: [eCheck Setup](eCheck-Setup.md)